VirtusLab/render/README.md

 Planned new features:

-- diretories as `--in` and `--out` arguments, currently only files are supported
+- directories as `--in` and `--out` arguments, currently only files are supported

 ## Development